-- Unexplained cuts, bruises and burns, which are likely to be on wrists, arms, thighs and chest. - Keeping themselves fully covered, even in hot weather. - Signs of depression, including low mood, tearfulness and a lack of motivation or interest. - Becoming withdrawn and a reluctance to speak to others. - Weight loss or weight gain due to changes in eating habits, including being secretive about eating. - Low self-esteem, such as an inclination to blame themselves for external problems and expressing that they are not good enough. - Alcohol or drugs misuse. - Bald patches from pulling out hair.
+Self-Harm Includes Some of the key indicators The intentional Cutting Unexplained cuts, bruises and burns, which are likely to be damage or injury to a Burning on wrists, arms, thighs and chest. person's own body.
+It Bruising Keeping themselves fully covered, even in hot weather. is often used as a way Scratching Signs of depression, including low mood, tearfulness and a of coping with, Hair pulling lack of motivation or interest. expressing or Poisoning Becoming withdrawn and a reluctance to speak to others. releasing Overdosing Weight loss or weight gain due to changes in eating overwhelming Intentionally putting themselves habits, including being secretive about eating. emotions and distress. in risky situations Low self-esteem, such as an inclination to blame Overeating or undereating themselves for external problems and expressing that they It may also be about Inserting objects into their own are not good enough. converting emotional body Alcohol or drugs misuse. pain into physical pain, Hitting themselves or walls Bald patches from pulling out hair. expressing something Exercising excessively that is hard to put into Self-neglect (adults) words or feeling that they are in control.
+Some may self-harm to create a reason to physically care for themselves, or to feel something instead of numbness or disconnection.